-Eligible Service means a Covered Service as determined below.
+Eligible service means a covered service as determined below.

-- 1. For Network Providers (excluding Transplant Benefits): When a Covered Service is received from a Network Provider, the Eligible Service is the contracted fee with that Provider. - 2.
-For Non-Network Providers: When a Covered Service is received from a Non-Network Provider as a result of: - a. an emergency Medical Condition; or - b. as otherwise approved by us.
+- 1. For network providers (excluding Transplant Benefits): When a covered service is received from a network provider, the eligible service is the contracted fee with that provider. - 2.
+For non-network providers: When a covered service is received from a non-network provider as a result of: - a. an emergency medical condition; or - b. as otherwise approved by us;

-The Eligible Service is the amount that has been negotiated with Network Providers for the same Covered Service.
-The Member will be responsible for their same cost share amount they would pay to a Network Provider and will not be responsible for any remaining balance.
+the eligible service is the amount that has been negotiated with in-network providers for the same covered service.
+The member will be responsible for their same cost share amount they would pay to a network provider and will not be responsible for any remaining balance.

-Essential Health Benefits are defined by federal and state law and refer to benefits in at least the following categories: ambulatory patient services, Emergency Services, hospitalization, maternity and newborn care, mental health and substance use disorder services, including behavioral health treatment, Prescription Drugs, Rehabilitative and habilitative services and devices, laboratory services, Preventive and wellness services and Chronic disease management and pediatric services, including oral and vision care.
-Essential Health Benefits provided within this Contract are not subject to lifetime or annual dollar maximums.
+Essential health benefits provided within this Contract are not subject to lifetime or annual dollar maximums.
 Certain non-essential health benefits, however, are subject to either a lifetime and/or annual dollar maximum.
+Essential Health Benefits are defined by federal law and refer to benefits in at least the following categories: Ambulatory patient services, Emergency services, Hospitalization, Maternity and newborn care, Mental health and substance use disorder services, including behavioral health treatment, Prescription drugs, Rehabilitative and habilitative services and devices, Laboratory services, Preventive and wellness services and Chronic disease management and pediatric services, including oral and vision care.

-Emergency Medical Condition means a medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in:
+Emergency medical condition means a medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in:

-- 1. Placing the health of the Member (or, with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy; - 2.
+- 1. Placing the health of the member (or, with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy; - 2.
 Serious impairment to bodily functions; or - 3.
 Serious dysfunction of any bodily organ or part.

-Emergency Services means a medical screening examination that is within the capability of the emergency department of a hospital, including ancillary services routinely available to the emergency department to evaluate that Emergency Medical Condition, and further medical examination and treatment, to the extent they are within the capabilities of the staff and facilities available at the hospital to stabilize the patient.
-Stabilize, with respect to an Emergency Medical Condition, means to provide such medical treatment of the condition as may be necessary to assure, within reasonable medical probability, that no material deterioration of the condition is likely to result from or occur during the transfer or discharge of the individual from a facility, or, with respect to an Emergency Medical Condition as defined.
+Emergency services means a medical screening examination that is within the capability of the emergency department of a hospital, including ancillary services routinely available to the emergency department to evaluate that emergency medical condition, and further medical examination and treatment, to the extent they are within the capabilities of the staff and facilities available at the hospital to stabilize the patient.
+Stabilize, with respect to an emergency medical condition, means to provide such medical treatment of the condition as may be necessary to assure, within reasonable medical probability, that no material deterioration of the condition is likely to result from or occur during the transfer or discharge of the individual from a facility, or, with respect to an emergency medical condition as defined.